 - Complete and submit the NDPS application electronically.

-- The application and processing fee is $350.00 and includes a one-year National Dropout Prevention Network (NDPN) individual membership.
+- The application and processing fee is $450.00 effective January 15, 2020, and includes a one-year individual membership to the National Dropout Prevention Center.
 This fee is refundable in the event of non-acceptance to the program.

 - Complete the program’s professional learning requirements.